-Monday, October 29, 2013 there is an opportunity for an in-depth look at the major topics relating to lesbian, gay, bisexual and transgender (LGBT) Workplace Inclusion.
+Monday, October 28, 2013 there is an opportunity for an in-depth look at the major topics relating to lesbian, gay, bisexual and transgender (LGBT) Workplace Inclusion.
 The Leadership Seminars provide a full day intensive into the topics listed below.
 Classes are held at the Minneapolis Convention Center from 9:00am to 5:00pm, and breakfast and lunch are included.
 There is a separate registration fee for these seminars (see rate sheet for details).
-Join us for this opportunity to network and expanded your knowledge!
+Join us for this opportunity to network and expand your knowledge!

 Confirmed Leadership Seminars include:

 You have policies.
 You created an Employee Resource Group.
 What’s next?
 Most companies want to expand the discussion around sexual orientation and gender identity in the workplace, and this course provides the tools!
 Taking the business case materials used in our national training, this course prepares employees to teach in their workplace as trainers for Out & Equal.
 Certification is good for two years and includes links to the Trainer’s Network and monthly Trainer’s Forum as well as the most recent updates on LGBT workplace issues.